Robin L. Williams

-Robin L. Williams is an American businessman and former member of the Georgia House of Representatives.
+Robin L. Williams (born December 12, 1961) is an American businessman and former member of the Georgia House of Representatives.

 Early years and education

 Born December 8, 1961, he is the youngest child of Joseph and Joyce Williams.
 After attending Harlem High School (Harlem, Georgia), Williams graduated from Georgia Military College and also served in the United States Air Force from 1979 to 1983 as a Nuclear Security Supervisor.

 Political career

 Williams was first elected to the Georgia House of Representatives in 1991, representing District 90.
 Two years later, after reapportionment he was drawn into District 114, a seat that he won in the November election.
 He went on to represent that district for eight more years.
 He was a member of the Appropriations, Health and Ecology, Insurance, and Intra-Governmental Coordination committees.
 He introduced Bills and helped pass legislation relating to improvements in health care, education, and state infrastructure.

 As a volunteer for the International Republican Institute, Williams made six trips to Russia assisting with the training of Russian citizens in democratic election and campaign procedures.
 Recalling his 1991 trip as an observer of the first free elections, he said, "I vividly remember seeing holes in buildings from the attempted overthrow of the government.
 It was a harsh but compelling reminder of the value of democracy."

 After Williams' tenure as a lawmaker, he continued his career in the marketing industry.